XueliangHan/xuelianghan.github.com/tools.markdown

 Reference
 ----------------------

-###Configuration files
+###My Configuration files
-* filename: [vimrc](./files/vimrc), usage: rename vimrc to .vimrc, put it in your HOME directory.
+* Vi/Vim configuration file -> [vimrc](./files/vimrc), usage: rename vimrc to .vimrc, put it in your HOME directory.
-* filename: [bashrc](./files/bashrc), usage: rename bashrc to .bashrc, put it in your HOME directory.
+* Bash configuration file -> [bashrc](./files/bashrc), usage: rename bashrc to .bashrc, put it in your HOME directory.

 ###Cofiguration text
 ####Java path in Windows